 8 St John's Street

-A well-loved back street boozer with a traditional layout and feel.
-A good range of real ale is squeezed into the small bar.
-The landlord tends to concentrate on well-known regional brands however there are a good range of more eclectic choices available in bottled form, as well as a number of ciders.
+A well-loved back street boozer, recently refurbished.
+A good range of real ales are squeezed onto the small bar.
+The landlord tends to concentrate on well known regional brands, however there are a good range of more eclectic choices available in bottled form, including continential beers, as well as a number of ciders.
 Locally renowned for regular live music and hosting local events.
-A quiz night is held every 2nd Wednesday of the month.
-Disabled access to pub, but no disabled toilets

 ku.oc.gnikeneerg@3825(0118) 966 7153

 37 Auckland Road

 A true backstreet ‘local’; find the Roebuck's impressive façade a short walk from the Wokingham Road.
 The comfortable bar stretches right across the frontage while to the rear is a separate sporting area with pool, darts and gaming machines.
 All Freeview big games live on their many screens!
 There is also a pleasant patio area at the side.
 Parking at rear.
 Fields a darts and poll team.
 Food is served noon to 9pm Monday to Thursday and bar snacks noon to 11pm Friday to Sunday.